aecyberpro/aecyberpro.github.io/index.md

     - Thick client testing
     - Limited IoT pentesting experience
     - Physical security testing
+- Programming: Bash, Python, Go, Ruby, Nim, C#, PowerShell
 - Networking: I was a former CCNA cert holder (expired) and have a good understanding of networking and network technologies.

+## Experience

+I currently work as a "Principal Consultant" penetration tester on the CDW Offensive Security team.
+I have planned, scoped, lead, and performed penetration testing engagements on various major enterprises, such as: Fortune 500, government institutions, banking, finance, healthcare and insurance, ecommerce, legal, and energy sector clients.
+These engagements provided deep insights to the organization on their weak points, how they can be connected to a full attack vector, how they can be monitored, detected, quarantined, and remediated.

+I share my experience and insight through training and mentoring consultants, creating methodology documentation, and ensuring the quality of report deliverables.

 ## Public Speaking